 Lantz and Dave found Brian’s heroin spoon and needle in the bathroom upstairs.
 Somehow, the deputies had missed them.

 Lantz and Dave were shocked.
 There was no autopsy yet.
-His death could have been foul play.
+His death could have resulted from foul play.
 The heroin could have been laced.
 They had expected every angle to be investigated and explored.

 I ended up finding the person who claims to have sold Brian the heroin.